github/auto-complete-element/README.md

 - `open` is true when the auto-complete result list is visible
 - `value` is the selected value from the list or the empty string when cleared

+## Properties

+- `fetchResult` is the method that will be call to fetch the results

 ## Events

 ### Network request lifecycle events